jessicascarborough/432-2021/project1/proposal_review.md

 :----: | :------: | --------------------------------------------------------------------------------------
 1 | 1 | Project 1 proposal not yet submitted.
 We await this anxiously.
 2 | 3 | Proposal submitted.
 TAs will complete initial review tonight.
-3 | 27 | Proposal reviewed by TAs as pretty strong, and is awaiting Dr. Love's reaction/decision and posting to Canvas.
+3 | 27 | Proposal reviewed by TAs as pretty solid, and awaits Dr. Love's reaction/decision and posting to Canvas.
 4 | 9 | Proposal requires revision and resubmission and student has been notified via Canvas.
 5 | 9 | Proposal is approved on Canvas (score is 20).
 Move on to build your portfolio.